adimiko/TransactionalBox/README.md

 Examples of problems that occur during network communication:
 - lost messages
-- the same message was processed again
+- the same messages were processed again
-- unavailable component
+- unavailable services